Golf Tutorials

 • Eyes Over the Ball: A classic checkpoint is to have your eyes directly over, or just slightly inside, your ball.
 You can check this by holding a ball up at your eye level and letting it drop.
 It should land on or very near your golf ball.

 • Light Grip Pressure: Hold the putter with just enough pressure to control it.
-Gripping too tight a common mistake that introduces tension and leads to a jerky stroke.
+Gripping too tightly is a common mistake that introduces tension and leads to a jerky stroke.
 Think of holding a baby bird - firm enough so it can't fly away, but gentle enough not to harm it.

 The Putting Stroke: Rock, Don't Hit